-

 Digitalisation, processes & projects

-What are the German anti-treaty-shopping-rules?
+What are the German anti-hybrid rules ?

 Due to varying local tax law, cross-border service relationships and companies involved in them can be subject to differing tax treatment in the various countries.
-These so-called mismatches, can result in certain tax advantages, which can basically be broken down into two categories:
+These, so-called mismatches, can result in certain tax advantages, which can basically be broken down into two categories:

 - Deduction/non-inclusion mismatches (D-NI mismatch)